 Another benefit of wearing contact lenses is that it’s not particularly easy to damage them.

-Compared to glasses, both the frame and the glass itself is prone to damage.
+Compared to glasses, both the frame and the glass itself are prone to damage.
 You can accidentally fall, drop them from the top of the stairs, or even sit on your glasses.
 Once the frame breaks, you might have to go through the hassle of getting another frame that fits your glass lens or purchase a new set altogether.

 With contact lenses, you are free from accidental damage resulting from slips or falls.
 While contact lenses are not resistant to damage, it’s a lot harder to break contact lenses than glasses.
+Contact lenses are easily replaceable 24/7 because of online availability from sites such as contactlenses.co.uk.

 Ideal for exercise and sports